Its-Yayo/Its-Yayo/README.md

 Migrating to my [Codeberg](https://codeberg.org/Its-Yayo)

-Every personal project will be built there.
+Every personal project will be built on Codeberg and I am migrating my workflow there.
 Github is now just for academic and research purposes